Child Protection Conferences

 - The first strategy meeting / discussion when the Section 47 enquiries were initiated; or

-- Notification by another local authority that a child subject of a child protection plan has moved into the area.
+- Notification by another local authority that a child subject of a child protection plan has moved permanently into the area and the NYCC CSC Manager has agreed to accept the transfer.

 If there is an emergency protection order (EPO) and it is decided to hold a child protection conference, the conference should, whenever possible, be held before the EPO expires.